 Go for a card that has the most convenient money reloading option:

-- Direct deposit: set up a part of your paycheck that will go toward your kid’s checking account.
+- Direct deposit — Set up a part of your paycheck that’ll go toward your kid’s checking account.
 If your kid has a part-time job, their paycheck can fund the card as well.

 Mobile Wallet Compatibility